ml2425/agent-docker-capstone/docker_readme.md

 - The container uses ephemeral storage: databases and media files are created fresh on each container start
 - This is suitable for demos and competition submissions
+- **Schema file location**: The schema file (`schema.yaml`) is located in `app/schema/` directory and is automatically included in the Docker image as part of the application code
 - For production with data persistence, consider:
   - Volume mounts for databases
   - Cloud storage for media files
   - External database services (PostgreSQL, etc.)

+## Recommended Deployment Method

+**For Cloud Run deployment, use Method 1 (Cloud Shell)** as described above:
+- No local Docker or gcloud CLI installation required
+- Uses Cloud Build (free tier: 120 build-minutes/day)
+- Most reliable method for first-time deployment
+- Browser-based, works from any computer

 ## Support